Strength Training During Menopause: Benefits for Bone Health, Muscle Strength, and Long-Term Wellbeing

 Key benefits of continued strength training include:

-• Improving Joint Health: Strengthening the muscles around joints can reduce the risk of arthritis-related pain.
+Supporting Joint Health and Mobility: Strengthening the muscles around joints can reduce the risk of arthritis-related pain.
 Research shows that strength training can reduce joint discomfort by up to 30% for women with osteoarthritis.

-• Mental Health and Cognitive Function: Regular resistance training is linked to improved mood and reduced risks of anxiety and depression.
+Enhancing Mental and Cognitive Wellbeing: Regular resistance training is linked to improved mood and reduced risks of anxiety and depression.
 Studies show that women who engage in strength training may experience a 20% decrease in symptoms of anxiety and depression.

-Failing to prioritize strength training post-menopause can lead to a sedentary lifestyle, increasing the risks of psychological and physical decline.
+Failing to prioritise strength training post-menopause can lead to a sedentary lifestyle, increasing the risks of psychological and physical decline.

 Neglecting strength training through any phase of menopause can have significant consequences: